trelo/PredictingCreditDefault/README.md

 **Step 2: Build and Evaluate Models to predict the likelihood of credit card default for customers of the Bank**

+Based on the understanding and the exploration of the dataset, we will build a supervised machine learning model using Python and Scikit-learn

 The classification models used for this analysis are:
 - Logistic Regression
 - Decision Tree and